weasel-fish/ar-practice-student-grading-tracker/README.md

 ### Migrations

-Before working on the rest of the deliverables, you will need to create a migration for the `studentExams` table.
+Before working on the rest of the deliverables, you will need to create a migration for the `student_exams` table.
 See section `2.1 Naming Conventions` [at this link here](https://guides.rubyonrails.org/v5.0/active_record_basics.html) for naming conventions when it comes to tables with more than one word in the name.
 (Tables will all be one word tomorrow on the code challenge, though, so don't stress about this!)

-- A `StudentExam` belongs to a `Student`, and a `StudentExam` also belongs to an `Exam`.
-In your migration, create any columns your `studentExams` table will need to establish these relationships.
+- A `StudentExam` belongs to a `student`, and a `StudentExam` also belongs to an `exam`.
+In your migration, create any columns your `student_exams` table will need to establish these relationships.
-  - The `studentExams` table should also have the following columns:
+  - The `student_exams` table should also have the following columns:
     -  `grade`, stores an integer
     -  `teacher_comment`, stores a string